Jitesh117/jitesh117.github.io/content/blog/why-gophers-hate-ORMs.md

 This leads to dangerous coupling:

-> Orms also encourage bad usage, I have seen code that just saves whatever “object” is passed from front end.
+> Orms also encourage bad usage, I have seen code that just saves whatever "object" is passed from front end.
 You cant imagine the amount of overwritten data and invalid states that caused.

 When your API request body, your internal business logic struct, and your database model are all the exact same struct (because the ORM makes it easy to do so), you risk: